virtouso/SideScrollerTest/README.md

 on mission done they raise event on "MissionsList" and after that its descides with config what to do next.
 "MissionsList" works with "Mission Manager".

-* levels has 2 scenes. a logic scene that is shared between scenes and
+* levels has 2 scenes. a logic scene that is shared between scenes and  Level that has structure

+* using dependency injection to resolving dependencies.

+* using feature based namespaces to add more cohesion to the code.

+* object pooling for bullets

+* a dynamic system for applying damage for defferent types of enemies and cheching friendly fire.

+* enemies use a simple state machine

+* By Using Build Config Before PlayMode you can swith between Keyboard and GamePad

 ## Things Could Be Better

+* Wanted to add graphics but didnt have enough time
+* for some parts it was better to use better architecture or add "Signal Bus" architecture for indirect dependency and more flexiblity.
+* moving some "serializefield" properties that are configuation and dont change to "ScriptableObject For Cleaner Structure"